 - EBITDA trailing twelve months - defined as net profit plus net interest expense, provision for income taxes, depreciation and amortization during last twelve months;

 - Net debt - defined as long and short-term liabilities minus cash and cash equivalents and short-term investments; and

-- Net debt to EBITDA ratio - defined as net debt divided by the trailing twelve months EBITDA.
+- Net debt to adjusted EBITDA ratio - defined as net debt divided by the trailing twelve months adjusted EBITDA.

-- Free Cash Flow (FCF) - defined as cash from operating activities less cash for the purchase/sale of property, plant and equipment, and intangible assets, net.
+- Free Cash Flow - defined as cash from operating activities less cash for the purchase/sale of property, plant and equipment, and intangible assets, net and lease payments.

 These non-IFRS financial measures may differ materially from the non-IFRS financial measures used by other companies.